loomnetwork/loom-sdk-documentation/docs/web3js-event-filters.md

 }
 ```

-Is possible to use the following code to subscribe and filter `indexed` values on events.
+It's possible to setup an event handler for the `NewValueSet` event that's only triggered when the `value` emitted is `10`, and it won't be triggered if the contract emits any other value.

 ```js
 // Generate public and private keys